BLACK OAK LAKE WATER QUALITY TESTING

 CAN CLARITY BE MEASURED FROM SPACE?

-What looks like one of those Verizon Wireless coverage TV ads is actually a satellite image of central Vilas County lakes.
-See if you can find Black Oak Lake.
-On this Landsat "Spectral Radiance" image you'll notice that all the lakes are of slightly different colors.
-This is all part of the DNR's project that started in 1999 using satellite sensors to estimate lakes' water clarity from earth orbit.
-To learn more about this amazingly sophisticated project go to http://lakesat.org/documents/wi_lake_clarity_poster.pdf.
-Part of the text that catches your eye explains why Black Oak's estimated clarity using this satellite data may be unreliable.
+On this Landsat “Spectral Radiance” image you’ll notice that all the lakes are of slightly different colors.
+This is all part of the DNR’s project that started in 1999 using satellite sensors to estimate lakes’ water clarity from earth orbit.
+To learn more about this amazingly sophisticated project read some of the text accompanying the picture.
+Part of the text that catches your eye explains why Black Oak’s estimated clarity using this satellite data may be unreliable.
 About midway through it you read:

 “…..shallow lakes’ estimates are unreliable, because the spectral radiance measured by Landsat may be coming from the lake bottom rather than the lake water itself.
 Thus, lakes that are known to be “optically shallow” (having a maximum depth less than twice the normal Secchi disc measurement) are so noted” (My italics).
 Well, two times Black Oak’s normal Secchi depth (2013’s was 37 feet) is 74 feet which covers over 95% of the lake!
 For a visual example of this problem check the photo at the top of this page.
 It seems ironic that having such clear water inhibits the satellite’s ability to measure that clarity.